SublimeText/LaTeXTools/README.markdown

 **Keybinding:** `C-b` (standard ST keybinding)

-Beginning with the 3/2014 releases, LaTeXTools offers a fully customizable build process.
+LaTeXTools offers a fully customizable build process.
 This section describes the default process, also called "traditional" because it is the same (with minor tweaks) as the one used in previous releases.
 However, see below for how to customize the build process.

 The default ST Build command takes care of the following: